Codeception/AspectMock/README.md

 ?>
 ```

-#### 2. Allows to stub and mock methods of a class.
+#### Allows to replace methods of a class.

 Testing code developed with **ActiveRecord** pattern.
-Without AspectMock you would need to
-introduce `User` as explicit dependency into class `UserService`.
+Does usage of ActiveRecord pattern sounds like a bad practice?
+No. But the code below is untestable in classical unit testing.

 ``` php
 <?php